Indiscriminate Poisoning Attacks on Unsupervised Contrastive Learning: Attack Experiments

 \subsection{CL Accuracy in the Face of Indiscriminate Attacks}

-We showed in~\Figref{fig:accuracy} that datasets poisoned using SOTA indiscriminate attacks are ineffective at attacking unsupervised contrastive learning.
-Below, we check the efficacy of the attacks introduced in Section~\ref{sec:attack-cl}.

-We validate our attacks using multiple datasets, namely CIFAR-10, CIFAR-100, and ImageNet-100.
+We validate our attacks on CIFAR-10, CIFAR-100, and ImageNet-100.
 Here, we assume the attacker uses the same CL algorithm as the victim, and study attack transferability in Section~\ref{sec:transfer_exp}. \Tabref{tab:oracle-main} reports the linear probing accuracy for different attack types against different victim CL algorithms.
-As a reference, in the first and second rows, we show the accuracy of training on clean data and clean data plus random noise bounded by $[-8/255,8/255]$, respectively.
+As a reference, in the first and second rows, we show the accuracy of training on clean data and clean data plus uniformly distributed random noise bounded by $[-8/255,8/255]$, respectively.

-We observe that all three attack types reduce the linear probing accuracy, i.e., the victim's feature extractor does get poisoned.
-However, unlike in past work on attacking supervised models, adversarial poisoning (AP-CL) attacks are relatively weak and perform much worse than error-minimizing poisoning (EMP-CL) attacks.

-Finally, the results also show that CL algorithms that include a momentum encoder are less vulnerable than those that do not.
+The results in \Tabref{tab:oracle-main} show that both sample-wise and class-wise contrastive poisoning are highly effective in poisoning CL.
+They also show that CL algorithms that include a momentum encoder are less vulnerable than those that do not.
 For example, as illustrated by the bold numbers in \Tabref{tab:oracle-main}, the strongest attack on CIFAR-10 causes SimCLR's accuracy to drop to 44.9\%, whereas the strongest attacks on MoCo and BYOL cause the accuracy to drop to 55.1\% and 56.9\%, respectively.
-We believe the increased robustness of MoCo and BYOL is due to additional constraints on the noise, which not only has to make two views of an image similar, but also has to make them similar through two different branches (encoder and momentum encoder).
+We believe the increased robustness of MoCo and BYOL is due to additional constraints on the poison, which not only has to make two views of an image similar, but also has to make them similar through two different branches (encoder and momentum encoder).